Ja'Marr Chase Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Matchup vs. Pittsburgh

-- Chase collected 65 receiving yards in his lone career matchup against the Steelers, 5.5 more than his over/under in Sunday's game.
+- Chase totaled 65 receiving yards in his one career matchup against the Steelers, 5.5 more than his over/under in Sunday's game.

-- The 258.1 passing yards the Steelers yield per game makes them the NFL's 16th-ranked pass defense this season.
+- The 258.1 yards per game the Steelers are conceding through the air makes them the NFL's 16th-ranked pass defense.

-- The Steelers have given up 15 touchdowns through the air (1.5 per game).
-They are 12th in the league in that category.
+- The Steelers' defense is 12th in the league, allowing 1.5 passing touchdowns per game.

 Recent Performances